OSLL/apagescan/README.md

     make
     ```

-4. Set up the environment and install tool:
+4. Set up the environment and create executable file:

     ```bash
     cd ../
     ./setup.sh
     ```
+    сreated executable file would be located in `/apagescan` folder
 ## Usage

 ### Start